soyaya/productmanager-scrumaster/README.md

-﻿# Web3 Product Management Class Repository
+﻿# Product Management Opensource  Repository

-Welcome to the official repository for our Product Management course!
+Welcome to the official repository for our Product Management!
 This is a collaborative space for students, contributors, and professionals to learn, share, and grow in all ecosystem.

 ## 📂 Sections